Man of Steel (A PopEntertainment.com Movie Review)

 Not only that, the deluge of superhero films which have filled the multiplexes over the last 30 years are directly attributable to Supe.
 It's hard to imagine now, but it was a huge risk when Superman: The Movie was filmed in 1978.
 The quality and popularity of that movie and its even better sequel Superman II was a shock to the Hollywood system and changed the direction of filmmaking forever.
 (We'll forget Superman III and Superman IV: The Quest for Peace, just like the rest of the world.)
 The film made Christopher Reeve a star, and the stardom was deserved.
 Reeve played both Superman and his alter-ego of Clark Kent with a mixture of smart boyishness, extreme power and good humor.
 Imagine that, a superhero enjoying his work?

 Still, it has been 33 years since a good Superman movie was released to the theaters.
-Superman Returns, the 2006 attempt at rebooting the series – directed by The Usual Suspects scribe Bryan Singer and starring Brandon Routh – turned out to be an odd mishmash.
-Singer was obviously paying attention to the new comic movie rule that you have to have a dour hero (at points, it seemed like Superman was Lois Lane’s creepy stalker), but he was also in love with the Reeve Superman movies, filming what was essentially a darker remake of the first two Reeve films.
+The 2006 attempt at rebooting the series – directed by The Usual Suspects scribe Bryan Singer and starring Brandon Routh – turned out to be an odd mishmash.
+Singer was obviously paying attention to the new comic movie rule that you have to have a dour hero (at points, it seemed like Superman was Lois Lane's creepy stalker), but he was also in love with the Reeve Superman movies, filming what was essentially a darker remake of the first two Reeve films.

 Zack Snyder's take on the story is even darker – in fact, much darker – than Singer's reboot.
 And, for the one positive I can give him, Snyder and Nolan's vision of the film is nothing like any Superman you have seen before.
 Yes, it's still basically the same genesis story as ever and you have the same characters, but otherwise there is no similarity.